Kate Beckinsale & Her Daughter Bond Over Naked Michael Sheen Photos

 When Lily Sheen is having a bad day, her mother, Kate Beckinsale, knows just what to do: Text her a naked photo of actor Michael Sheen.
 Never mind that Lily is 17, and that Sheen is her father.

-They even have a favorite snap, a film still of Sheen looking stoic as he stands naked in a bathtub.
+They even have a favourite snap, a film still of Sheen looking stoic as he stands naked in a bathtub.

 "If I sense that she's feeling low, I think, 'you know what, she could use Mike in the bath,'" Beckinsale shared.